uedakensuke/PhysTwin/README.md

 </p>

 #### Upcoming Releases (Next Few Days)
-- **Material Visualization:** Visualize object materials post-optimization to facilitate material analysis from interactions.
-- **Material Transfer:** Provide a demo for transferring material properties from one PhysTwin to another object.
 - **Rigid Object Demo:** Demonstrate our framework on rigid object interactions, showcasing its capability for rigid object tracking from videos.

 #### Long-Term Plans